ontoligent/DS5001-2023-01-R-FinalProject/README.md

 ---

 A collection of **source files** hosted on your UVA Box account.
 If these are large for downloading, you should compress them as archive files (e.g., `zip` or `tar.gz`).

----

-A **manifest document** in [JSONL format](https://jsonlines.org/examples/), describing the following features for each source file:
-- Provenance: Where did they come from?
-Describe the website or other source and provide relevant URLs.
-- Location: Provide a link to the source files in UVA Box.
-- Description: What is the general subject matter of the corpus?
-- Format: A description of both the file formats of the source files, e.g., plaintext, XML, CSV, etc., and the internal structure where applicable.
-For - example, if XML then specify document type (e.g., TEI or XHTML).

-Note that a `manifest.json` file is provided for you in the repo.

 ----